jeandre-visser/promptopia/README.md

 # Promptopia

-Where users can create and share their own custom prompts with a large community of developers, engineers, and others!
+Where users can create and share their own custom AI prompts with a large community of developers, engineers, and others!

 Check out the web app [here](https://github.com/)